 1 teaspoon paprika

-1 to 2 teaspoons crushed red pepper flakes (see notes)
+1 to 2 teaspoons red pepper flakes (see notes)

 1 teaspoon garlic powder